 Saturday, May 20, 2017: Pennington Day, 8:00 am to 4:00 pm.
 HKA and HVCHS Model WHO Club will share a booth.

-Summer, 2017: Global Connections Kenya student trip to Kenya, dates to be determined.
+July 17-31, 2017: Global Connections Kenya student trip to Kenya.
 For more information on the GCK trip see: www.globalconnectionskenya.org.